Tag: collagen

 Celebrating Healthy Aging Month With The Science Behind Important Antioxidants

 The term ‘healthy aging’ is meant literally to optimize the years of healthy living by protecting ourselves from damage and avoiding common concerns associated with aging.
-Luckily, ample research suggests that antioxidants can provide protective effects.
+Luckily, ample research suggests that antioxidants can provide a protective effect against free radicals, which damage our cells.
+Here’s the research you need to know about important antioxidants.

 Try Our Collagen Colada for The Perfect Summer Treat